Saks Fifth Avenue: Saks-34th Street

-The footbridge that connected Gimbel's to Saks 34th St.

 Saks-34th Street was a fashion-focused middle market department store at 1293-1311 Broadway on Herald Square.
 The building, built in 1902, had seven stories and was designed by Buchman & Fox.
 The store was spun off from Saks & Company when that upscale retailer moved to Fifth Avenue, a location that Saks Fifth Avenue maintains to this day.
 The newly renamed Saks-34th Street was sold to Bernard F. Gimbel, and became a part of the New York division of Gimbels (later Manhattan Mall), and a sky bridge across 33rd Street connected the second floors of both flagship buildings.
-In the 1947 movie Miracle on 34th Street the facade of Saks-34th Street is shown in a scene that focuses on the Gimbel's flagship store.
-Branch locations were opened around the greater New York area.
+In the 1947 movie Miracle on 34th Street, the facade of Saks-34th Street is shown in a scene that focuses on the Gimbel's flagship store.
 The store closed in 1965, citing poor layouts, no escalators, a confused identity, and outdated facade.
-After Gimbels decided to close the division, the first floor of the building was used as a Christmas season annex for Gimbel's before being sold to the E. J. Korvettes chain.
-After the demise of the Korvette's chain the building was remodeled into the Herald Center, in 1985.
-As of 2016 the primary tenant is H&M, following another remodel.
+After Gimbels closed the division, the first floor of the building was used as a Christmas season annex for Gimbel's before being sold to the E. J. Korvette chain.
+The building was remodeled into the Herald Center in 1985.
+As of 2016, the primary tenant is H&M, following another remodel.